dmerejkowsky/train-reservation-ddd/README.md

 ## Business Rules around Reservations

 There are various business rules and policies around which seats may be reserved.
 For a train overall, no more than 70% of seats may be reserved in advance, and ideally no individual coach should have no more than 70% reserved seats either.
 However, there is another business rule that says you _must_ put all the seats for one reservation in the same coach.
-This could make you and go over 70% for some coaches, just make sure to keep to 70% for the whole train.
+This could make you go over 70% for some coaches, just make sure to keep to 70% for the whole train.

 ## The Guiding Test

 The Ticket Office service needs to respond to a HTTP POST request that comes with form data telling you which train the customer wants to reserve seats on, and how many they want.
 It should return a json document detailing the reservation that has been made.

 A reservation comprises a json document with three fields, the train id, booking reference, and the ids of the seats that have been reserved.
 Example json: